Namar, Syria

 Nimer (نمر, also transliterated Namr or Nimr), is a town in southern Syria, administratively belonging to the Izraa District of the Daraa Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Nimer had a population of 7,941 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

 History

 Nimer, according to Biblical accounts, where it is named 'Nimre' or 'Beth Nimrah', was a fortified center lying amid sheep pastures and surrounded by meadows.
 These accounts hold it was destroyed in a conflict in the 13th century BCE and then reconstructed in 1230 BCE by a grandson of Jacob.

+The village is recorded as Namarianos (Ναμαριανός) in the Diocletianic boundary stones corpus, dated to c.
+300 CE.

 The village was placed by the 10th-century historian al-Mas'udi a few miles to the north of Jabiya and Nawa in the district of Jawlan (Golan Heights).
 Nimer was used by the Zengid emir Nur al-Din as an army encampment for his military campaigns to Egypt in 1168 and 1170.